Mshishegar/Judicial.portal/Judicial.ikamotto.md

   * Please take immediate action to pay the amount of 350 dollars for the cost of the judicial receipt.
   * Tether transfer steps are being prepared.
   * The time of deposit is determined and announced.
+  * The timing of the deposit of Tether currencies along with the determined damages was considered to be 48 hours, which will be done after confirmation by the transfer operation manager.
    ##